5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 FACTS

-Whales are warm-blooded mammals and breathe air.
-They can remain underwater for as much as 90 minutes.
-Blue whales can weigh an astonishing 200 tons and have lengths over 100 feet.
-Whales usually seek the colder waters of the Northern and Southern Hemispheres but prefer balmy sea at the equator for delivering their babies.
+Whales are warm-blooded mammals that breathe air.
+They can stay underwater for up to 90 minutes.
+Blue whales, the largest of their kind, can weigh an astonishing 200 tons and reach lengths of over 100 feet.
+While whales typically inhabit the colder waters of the Northern and Southern Hemispheres, they prefer the warmer seas near the equator for giving birth.

 WHERE TO FIND IT

-It’s advisable to take the whole day whale watching tours.
-You can go far, have more cruise time and up your chances of sightings though sightings are much higher in the early morning.
+It’s advisable to take the whole-day whale-watching tours.
+You can go far, have more cruise time, and increase your chances of sightings, though sightings are much higher in the early morning.

 Canada